worteldoek/MediaInfo-Finder/README.md

     do script "mediainfo " & myitem in window 1
 end tell
 ```
-8. Save it as 'OpenwithMediaInfo.app' in your Applications folder.
+8. Save it as 'OpenWithMediaInfo.app' in your Applications folder.

 ![Automator](images/Automator.jpg)